 BEST SUPPORTING ACTOR

-Christoph Waltz, Inglourious Basterds.
+Will Win: Christoph Waltz, Inglourious Basterds.
 He stole every scene he was in. and that is a great supporting performance.
 He turned a cold-hearted Nazi into a cold-hearted and charming Nazi.
 Anyone who bets against him is a fool.

 Should Win: Christoph Waltz, Inglourious Basterds.
 The only other actor I can comment on is Stanley Tucci in The Lovely Bones and he was certainly the best part of that movie, but nothing really compares to Waltz when it comes to super creepy psycho killers.